mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 (restriction to coop only)

 Idea of distributing the world to hide.
-One player takes ownership of objects, se
+One player takes ownership of objects they interact with, sends state of those objects to other players.

 ...